-My inspection of cupboards and wall surfaces was limited due to furnishings and personal items restricting items.
+My inspection of cupboards was limited due to items within.

 Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.

 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.